Rectal Problems in Women

 - How are hemorrhoids diagnosed?

-As with all conditions involving the anal canal or rectum, the diagnosis is made by examining the anus visually and by performing a digital rectal examination (with a gloved finger.)
-Following this, a lighted instrument is inserted into the canal so that the interior of the rectum may be visualized.
+As with all conditions involving the anal canal or rectum, the diagnosis is made by examining the anus visually and by performing a rectal examination (with a gloved finger).
+Following this, a lighted instrument is inserted into the canal so that the inside of the rectum may be visualized.
 This lighted tube may be an anoscope (a short tube which can examine the last few inches of the rectum) or a sigmoidoscope (a longer flexible tube that can also examine the lower part of the large intestine).